r-devel/r-project-web/md/foundation/donors.md

 by fax or mail.
 To renew your membership, please fill out the [membership renewal form](membership-renewal.pdf) and return it by fax or mail.
-All supporting members will be listed on the R project homepage and in one issue of [R News](http://cran.r-project.org/doc/Rnews/) per year (unless the respective member prefers otherwise).
+All supporting members will be listed on the R project homepage and in one issue of [The R Journal](http://journal.r-project.org/) per year (unless the respective member prefers otherwise).

 Benefactors